alef-garrido/bookstore/README.md

 # Bookstore Single Page App

-> Books-themed REACT SPA.
+> Books-themed REACT SPA that uses REDUX middlewares to comunicate with an API.
 Reading list manager that allows users to maintain a list of books and categories and, add/remove books from the list

 ![](./src/assets/app-screencast.gif)